 Visitation is permitted with controls in place using the following guidelines:

-- Residents are able to designate three Partners in Care.
+- Residents are able to designate up to two (2) Partners in Care.
 Partners in care are able to visit the resident in their room at any time during regular visiting hours.

 - The Partners in Care may support Residents with:

-- An individual can only be designated as a Partner in Care at one long-term care facility or nursing home.
+- An individual can only be designated as a Partner in Care at one long-term care facility or nursing home (unless extenuating circumstances).

-- If determined it is appropriate by medical staff based on a risk assessment, a Partner in Care or visitor who travels outside of the Atlantic Provinces, may be required to be tested for COVID-19 prior to visiting with the resident.
+- If determined it is appropriate by medical staff based on a risk assessment, a Partner in Care or visitor may be required to be tested for COVID-19 prior to visiting with the resident.